artawood/news-scraper/README.md

 - Created views for the app
 - Created a get route to retrieve article headlines and summary from the WSJ Technology site
 - Created a connection to Mongo DB via mLab
+- rendered scraped results onto the DOM

 ## TODO
-- render scraped results onto the DOM
+- make it pretty!!
 - add feature that allows users to select articles to comment
 - store comments in Mongo DB